jhajek/forge/media-requests.md

 ## 2020

+* Jeremy Hajek, Mudassir Rashid, Mert Sevil, Ali Cinar, Pablo Angel Alvarez Fernandez, and Dhiraj Jain.
+2020.
+The Necessity of Interdisciplinary Software Development for Building Viable Research Platforms: Case Study in Automated Drug Delivery in Diabetes.
+In Proceedings of the 21st Annual Conference on Information Technology Education (SIGITE '20).
+Association for Computing Machinery, New York, NY, USA, 390–396.
+DOI:[https://doi.org/10.1145/3368308.3415377](https://doi.org/10.1145/3368308.3415377 "DOI Number")
+* Pablo Ángel Álvarez Fernández and Jeremy R. Hajek.
+2020.
+A Case Study in Comparative Speech-to-Text Libraries for Use in Transcript Generation for Online Education Recordings.
+In Proceedings of the 21st Annual Conference on Information Technology Education (SIGITE '20).
+Association for Computing Machinery, New York, NY, USA, 223–228.
+DOI:[https://doi.org/10.1145/3368308.3415380](https://doi.org/10.1145/3368308.3415380 "DOI Number")
 * CBS 2 Interview: Chicago Police Launch New Facial Recognition Technology They say to Catch Crooks
   * [https://chicago.cbslocal.com/video/4438609-chicago-police-launch-new-facial-recognition-technology-they-say-to-catch-crooks/](https://chicago.cbslocal.com/video/4438609-chicago-police-launch-new-facial-recognition-technology-they-say-to-catch-crooks/ "Chicago Police Launch New Facial Recognition Technology They say to Catch Crooks")